Target level of study

 66h

-This module focuses on the physical understanding of light emission and absorption processes in semiconductor devices, and on the technologies used to manufacture such devices.
-These issues are put into practice in the cleanroom project, with the production and characterization of an optoelectronic component.
+This module focuses on understanding the physical processes involved in light emission and absorption in semiconductor devices, as well as the technologies used to manufacture such devices.
+These issues are addressed in the clean room project, which involves the production and characterization of an optoelectronic component.

 Data acquisition and processing 1